 In a related video student privacy expert and law professor Dr. Joel Reidenberg of Fordham University also discussed the dangers of the amount of data regarding how a child interacts with education software and applications, called metadata.
 Here is that video followed by what we see as the most important quotes from the interview:

-REIDENBERG: The Read more
+REIDENBERG: The worst that could happen is several Read more

 Karen R. Effrem, MD - Executive Director